-For those cruising the islands on a private yacht, you will be able to visit as a day activity or pull up a mooring at a nearby bay or even anchor at Whitehaven, wind conditions permitting of course.
+For those cruising the Whitsunday Islands on a private yacht, you will be able to visit as a day activity or pull up a mooring at a nearby bay or even anchor at Whitehaven, wind conditions permitting of course.

 Whitehaven Beach is on the western side of Whitsunday Island, the biggest island out of the 74 islands in the Whitsundays.
 It's not part of the Great Barrier Reef; however, it sits within the World Heritage Great Barrier Reef National Marine Park.

 Whitehaven Beach is in Queensland's sub-tropical climate with temperatures averaging between 23-30 degrees Celsius, or about 75-85 degrees Fahrenheit year-round.
-The wet season runs over summer and winter being a dryer time with slightly cooler, yet sunny conditions.
+The wet season runs over summer and winter is a dryer time of year with slightly cooler, yet sunny conditions.
 It's ok to visit Whitehaven at any time of year.

 A bareboat self-sail yacht charter is the best way to visit Whitehaven Beach.
 Bareboat charters will allow you to experience a side of Whitehaven which day-trippers don't get the opportunity to enjoy.

-To learn more about anchorage, navigation, wind and tide tips for getting your boat into Whitehaven, check out a post in our archives on hits for sailing to Whitehaven Beach.
+To learn more about anchorage, navigation, wind and tide tips for getting your boat into Whitehaven, check out a post in our post on hits for sailing to Whitehaven Beach.

 Safety Note: If you're swimming, please make sure you check if it's stinger season and take the necessary precautions.
 You will only need to be aware of occasional currents in certain tides and winds, your tour operator will inform you, or if you're on a bareboat charter, you can check your copy of 100 magic miles.